vaish06navi/Netflix-Dashboard/README.md

 # Usage
 To use this project as a starting point for your own data analysis or to enhance the existing visualizations, you can:

-1.Open the Tableau workbook (Netflix Dashboard.twbx) in Tableau Desktop or Tableau Public.
+- Open the Tableau workbook (Netflix Dashboard.twbx) in Tableau Desktop or Tableau Public.
-2.Modify the existing visualizations or create new ones based on your requirements.
+- Modify the existing visualizations or create new ones based on your requirements.
-3.Customize the dashboards and layout to present your insights effectively.
+- Customize the dashboards and layout to present your insights effectively.

 # Thank you :)